SWatari129/IP-1/README.md

 Contributor, Spencer Watari

-A class project that uses HTML adn CSS.
+A class project that uses HTML and CSS.

 ## Technologies Used